-For most prizes over $600, a W-2G -- for certain gambling winnings -- will be issued showing the amount of your winnings and the amount of tax, if any, that was withheld.
-Even if a W-2G is not received, you will still need to report the amount of your prize on federal and state tax returns.
+For most prizes over $600, a W-2G – for certain gambling winnings – will be issued showing the amount of your winnings and the amount of tax, if any, that was withheld.
+Even if you do not receive a Form W-2G, you will still need to report the amount of your prize on your federal and state tax returns.
 Your actual tax liability may be more or less than the amount withheld depending on your overall tax situation.

 Deducting Gambling Losses

 If you itemize your deductions on Schedule A, you may also deduct the amount you paid for that winning lottery ticket as a gambling loss, as well as what you paid for any other winning and non-winning tickets during the year.
 For this reason, keeping track of money spent on lotteries and related gambling activities is a good idea.
 Keep in mind gambling losses can only be deducted up to the amount of gambling winnings.

 Dawn Aldridge has worked in accounting and business since 2004.
 Her diverse experience includes public, small business and government accounting, as well as logistics and inventory management.
 She holds an MBA from the University of Illinois at Springfield.